 Freeware Command Line Sort Utility CMSort

-[Overview] [Features] [Users' Review] [Screenshot] [Example 1] [Example 2] [Run-time Comparison] [Download] [Other Freeware] [Home]
+[Overview] [Features] [Users' Review] [Screenshot] [Example 0 (basic usage)] [Example 1] [Example 2] [Example 3 (CSV file)] [Example 4 (CSV file with empty fields)] [Download] [Donation] [Other Freeware] [Home]

 Overview

 If you have any questions or comments, feel free to contact the author.
-CMsort was built with Borland Delphi.

 Features

-CMSort 1.6 has the following main features: How is CMsort working?
 CMsort is reading records of an input file until the adjusted memory is reached.
 Then the records are sorted and written to a temporary file.
 This will be repeated until all records are processed.
 Finally, all temporary files are merged into the output file.
+If the available memory is sufficient, no temporary files are written and no merging is needed.

 [Top]